Fostering the next generation of writers in Saskatchewan.

 Location: Online delivery

-Madonna encourages students to find the format that works for them, to understand their inclination and direction.
-Her workshops are very enjoyable for students; many return every year, have formed strong bonds, and are always welcoming to new students.
-Madonna encourages clarity and originality in writing through a strong focus on word choice, so students start every class with new words they’ve found – or just recently realized they love.
+Madonna helps students find the format that works for them, and to understand their inclination by paying attention to every little thing.
+Students enjoy her workshops; many return every year, have formed strong bonds, and are always welcoming to new students.
+Rather than focus on “originality”, which ends up being a wild goose chase after “novelty”, she stresses authenticity and honesty.
+In that vein, she encourages young writers to “dare to be clear”.
+One way of achieving clarity is by focusing on word choice, so students start every class with new words they’ve found – or just recently realized they love.

 Partners and Sponsors: Many thanks to the Swift Current Chinook Regional Library, Community Initiatives Fund, Saskatchewan Arts Board, Canada Council for the Arts, SaskCulture, and SaskLotteries.